-| || || Lowry, Brenda Jarvis|
+| || || Kumar, Shailesh.|

 Institution: University of the South Pacific.

-Copyright:Under 10% of this thesis may be copied without the authors written permission
+Copyright:This thesis may NOT be copied without the authors written permission.